Special Educational Needs and Disability (SEND)

 Who can you speak to with regards to SEND at Putteridge High School High School?

 Every teacher will welcome discussions about your child and their SEND; however you may need to speak to specialists within the Support for Learning Team who work more closely with children that have SEND.
-Members of the Support for Learning Team may be contacted through the SEND administrator: Maria Lishman firstname.lastname@example.org.
-You may also want to refer to the local authority information outlining what their expectations are in terms of the local offer.
+Members of the Support for Learning Team may be contacted through our Central Admin team firstname.lastname@example.org.
+You may also want to refer to the local authority information in the link above outlining what their expectations are in terms of the local offer.

 How is expertise secured in relation to those working with children that have a SEND?

 Every teacher is a teacher of SEND; however, we recognised the importance of having a highly skilled Support for Learning Team who work intensively with specific children.
 A strong and experienced team of support staff lead our work in this area and liaise closely with other staff and school leaders to get the very best out of students who face particular barriers to learning:

 - There is regular training, which is disseminated amongst staff